mobify/mobifyjs/www/docs/understanding-konf.md

 ##  Konf in Practice

-Inside the konf, it is common to have a number of selections that are made on every page.
-For example, elements in the header may appear on every page of the adapted site.
-These global selections can be made by adding additional keys to konf.
+Often you will want elements like the header to appear on every page of your site.
+Global selections can be made by adding more keys to konf:

     // Keys on the konf object are added to the context 'header': function() {